 I am a co-founder, Executive Director, and former Chairman of Monerium, where I proposed the original concept and helped build the company as the first globally regulated institution to issue fiat currency directly on public blockchains - aka stablecoins.

-My work focuses on stablecoins, on-chain liquidity, tokenized credit, and the restructuring of foreign exchange, payments, and deposits.
+My current work focuses on digital assets, on-chain liquidity, tokenized credit, and the restructuring of foreign exchange, payments, and deposits.

-My research on tokenization and monetary systems has been presented at Oxford Saïd Business School with the Bank of England.
-My work includes the most-read paper ever in the Journal of Applied Economics and a mathematical model published in the Proceedings of the IEEE, recognised in The Best Writing on Mathematics.
+My latest research on tokenization and monetary systems was presented at Oxford Saïd Business School with the Bank of England in 2025.
+My previous work include the most-read paper ever in the Journal of Applied Economics and a mathematical model published in the Proceedings of the IEEE, recognized in The Best Writing on Mathematics.

 After the financial crisis, I worked with InDefence, and co-founded Advice and contributed to the Icesave referendums rejecting the socialization of private banking losses — a decision later upheld by the EFTA Court as legally correct.

-I hold a PhD in Economics and an MSc in Engineering, have taught financial engineering and MBA courses, and am an Executive Fellow at King’s College London and affiliate member of the Qatar Centre for Global Banking and Finance.
+I hold a PhD in Economics and an MSc in Engineering.
+I am a former adjunct professor of financial engineering, have taught MBA courses, and a visiting scholar at Columbia University in New York City.
+I am currently an Executive Fellow at King’s College London and an affiliate member of the Qatar Centre for Global Banking and Finance.

-I write for Forbes, comment and publish op-eds in e.g. the Financial Times, Euronews, and CoinDesk.
+I write for Forbes and have published op-eds in outlets including the Financial Times, Euronews, and CoinDesk.

 Jon Helgi Egilsson